Former Ivorian PM Soro Says Has Talks With Niger Coup Leader - UrduPoint

 Former Ivorian PM Soro Says Has Talks With Niger Coup Leader

-Former Ivorian prime minister Guillaume Soro said Monday he had an extensive talks with Niger's putsch leaders in Niamey, a day after announcing he was ending years of self-imposed exile

-Niamey, (APP - UrduPoint / Pakistan Point News - 13th Nov, 2023) Former Ivorian prime minister Guillaume Soro said Monday he had an extensive talks with Niger's putsch leaders in Niamey, a day after announcing he was ending years of self-imposed exile.
+Niamey, (APP - UrduPoint / Pakistan Point News - 14th Nov, 2023) Former Ivorian prime minister Guillaume Soro said Monday he had had extensive talks with Niger's putsch leaders in Niamey, a day after announcing he was ending years of self-imposed exile.

 "I had the honour of an audience with the president of the Nigerien transition, head of state General Abdourahamane Tiani," said Soro on X, formerly Twitter, adding he had met with other senior officials in a 90-minute exchange.